STEM-Garden-LLC/cloud-infrastructure/README.md

 - Each folder in `/workspaces` corresponds to one Terraform Cloud Workspace in the organization [stem-garden-llc](https://app.terraform.io/app/stem-garden-llc/workspaces)

-- Each folder in `/modules` corresponds to one STEM Garden custom infrastructure pattern that is reused in at least two workspaces.
+- Each folder in `/modules` corresponds to one STEM Garden custom infrastructure pattern that can be reused in multiple workspaces.

 ## Terminology